New Delhi: The Health Ministry on Tuesday issued

-guidelines for bringing home the remains of confirmed or suspected
+Health Ministry issues guidelines for bringing home human remains of coronavirus patients

 However, according to the guidelines, if human remains of suspected or confirmed cases of coronavirus arrive into India, the airport health officer will verify the death certificate mentioning the cause of death, 'No objection certificate' for the transportation of human remains issued by Indian missions and embalming certificate issued by an authorized agency.